Aerospace35/landback/README.md

 # spammer
 Spam those bootlickers out of existence! but what?
-Fake Information provided by [Fake Name Generator](https://www.fakenamegenerator.com "Fake Name Generator")
+Fake Information provided by [Fake Name Generator](https://www.fakenamegenerator.com "Fake Name Generator") Based on biteback, used successfully to counter a threat to transgender people by the Missouri AGO

 ## Instructions